ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 Google Analytics Dashboard for WP it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= 4.8.1.2 =
+- Bug Fix: fixes automatic update switched on after each update
+- Bug Fix: add missing domain to an i18n string
+- Bug Fix: small CSS fix in item-reports.css
+- Bug Fix: using PHP to get web pages URIs instead of JavaScript
+- Enhancement: Italian translation updated
+- Enhancement: set the cookies to expire in 7 days

 = 4.8.1.1 =
 - Bug Fix: headers already sent warning on main dashboard widget